Course of Study

 Upon completion of this course, students will be able to utilize a comprehensive range of tools and techniques that can assist them in future financial decision making in complex, multinational healthcare organizations.
 Students will be able to employ these methods and tools in a meaningful manner that relates to their Critical Challenge Project.

 The Critical Challenge: Capstone Project

 The Critical Challenge Project (CCP) course is an independent project that spans the duration of the Executive Master of Healthcare Leadership (EMHL) program.
 When applying to the EMHL program, each student identifies a critical challenge related to healthcare, drawing from his/her own experience and vision for the future of the healthcare industry.
 This critical challenge will become the focus of his/her independent study “Critical Challenge Project” course throughout the 16-month program.
-Each student is matched with a Chair and an Advisor, based on their professional expertise and interests.
-The Chair is an expert resource for the student who is responsible for monitoring the student’s progress and evaluating the project.
-The Advisor serves as a mentor for the student and offers guidance in content, networking and other areas.
+Each student is matched with an Advisor, based on their professional expertise and interests.
+Advisors serve as an expert resource for the student, monitoring the student’s progress and evaluating the project, and providing mentorship for the student.

 The student develops and completes the project using resources available through the program, including the courses and course assignments; interaction with peers and faculty, including his/her Chair and Advisor; and other resources the student identifies for the project.

 A well-conceptualized CCP is relevant, consequential, realistic and measureable.
 These parameters will guide the student to define and develop a project of appropriate scope and scale, and are understood in this way:

 - A relevant project is meaningful to the student in terms of professional development, and the potential for organizational and industry transformation.